This website has been created to be as accessible as possible for a wide audience, regardless of ability. Our commitment to accessibility includes:

 - Ensuring any rich media is also presented in an accessible way.

-The accessibility guidelines we follow include:
+The accessibility guidelines we strive to follow include:

 - Allowing users to control text sizes.

 - Using an easy to read font type.